-Avoid getting scammed by "Suspicious movement distinguished on you IP"
+Avoid being scammed by "Suspicious movement distinguished on you IP"

 What is the "Suspicious movement distinguished on you IP" scam?

-As mentioned in the introduction, technical supports scams aim to generate revenue for their designers.
-Yet how they achieve their goals differs.
-Firstly, while the telephone numbers purchased by these schemes are often presented as "free" - they can have large calling fees attached to them.
-Tech support scammers operate by attempting to gain access to their victims' devices.
-This can be used to perform bogus scans and malware removal process, whilst leaving the computer unharmed.
-However, the access can be abused to extract sensitive information stored on the system, remove legitimate anti-virus tools, install fake products (which are nonoperational and require purchase), and/or infiltrate real malicious software into the machine.
-RATs (Remote Access Trojans) are commonly installed onto victims' computers.
+System access can be abused to extract sensitive information stored on the system, remove legitimate anti-virus tools, install fake products (which are nonoperational and require purchase), and infiltrate real malicious software into the machine.
+Remote Access Trojans (RATs) are commonly installed onto victims' computers.
 Malware of this type enables stealthy remote access and control over infected devices, potentially ensuring indefinite access/control.

 Name | Suspicious movement distinguished on you IP tech support scam |